ppy/osu-wiki/news/2023/2023-07-27-summer-splash.md

 [You can also download a zip file containing all the finalist Beach Episode Art Contest entries here!](https://assets.ppy.sh/contests/179/winners/BeachEpisode2023Winners.zip)

-From all of us on the osu!team, we hope you've had, are having, or will have a wonderful summer!
+From all of us on the osu! team, we hope you've had, are having, or will have a wonderful summer!
 Good luck in your hunting!

 —Ephemeral